zha12097/Joint-Discrete-Continuous-Choice-Land-Use-Modelling/README.md

 A modular, replicable framework for jointly modelling the **type** and **floorspace** of commercial land use supply at the **parcel level** in large metropolitan regions.
 Developed and validated in Canada's Greater Toronto and Hamilton Area (GTHA), but designed for transferability to any jurisdiction with formal zoning systems.

-> **Paper citation:** Zhang, J., Kiko, M., Miller, E.J. *Rethinking the Discrete-Continuous Choice Problem by Uncovering Asymmetry in High-Resolution Urban Modelling.* Submitted to *Geographical Analysis*.
+> **Paper citation:** Zhang, J., Miller, E.J. *Rethinking the Discrete-Continuous Choice Problem by Uncovering Asymmetry in High-Resolution Urban Modelling.* Submitted to *Geographical Analysis*.
 >
 > **Thesis citation:** Zhang, J. (2026). *Decoding Urban Evolution: A Parcel-Level Blueprint for the ILUTE 2.0 Land Use Module.* Doctoral thesis, University of Toronto.
 ProQuest Dissertations Publishing.